by Martin Maenza

 “Hmm… sounds like he’s ready to surface again,” Hank added.

 “No doubt,” Dawn continued.
-“He specifically had come to USF to talk with Professor Szackas, who is also of Modoran descent.
+“He specifically came to the USF campus to talk with Professor Szackas, who is also of Modoran descent.
 As it turns out, Szackas has been doing some research in the area of nucleo-sonics and has developed some kind of armor prototype that works on those very principles.
-Sonar sounded very interested in the armor for possible military use for the country of Modora.”
+Sonar sounded very interested in the armor for possible military use in Modora.”

 “Like, where is Modora, anyway?”
 Charley asked.
-“I don’t think I’ve ever heard of it before today.”
+“I don’t think I’ve ever heard of that country before today.”

 Arisia chimed in.
 “Green Lantern once told me that most of the press coverage pertaining to Modora over the years has been due to Sonar’s actions.
 He seems very full of national pride, and his criminal actions are usually linked to that.”

 “Not only that,” added Dawn, “but Professor Szackas referred to Sonar as his Emperor.
 From what I’ve been able to find of Green Lantern’s past cases against Sonar, he had only ever been a citizen of Modora, which as Karen pointed out was led by Fando.
 In fact, he’s been jailed in that country several times over the years.
 So I think there’s a possibility that Sonar might be planning to take over Modora or maybe has already taken over recently.
 Of course, it’s hard to know anything of what goes on in that country, since the news is so tightly controlled.”